Top 5 Tips for Businesses Selling Directly-to-Consumers

 One of the fastest-growing strategies in eCommerce is the direct-to-consumer business model.
 But what does D2C really mean and why is it so popular?

 The model doesn’t come without challenges, however.
-When the competition is so fierce, marketing becomes expensive.
-Order fulfillment is difficult to manage when customers expect same- or next-day delivery.
-Optimizing raw material inventory management, avoiding stock-outs, and boosting production is essential in staying efficient and keeping up with customer demand.
+When competition is fierce, marketing becomes expensive.
+Order fulfillment grows difficult when customers expect same- or next-day delivery.
+Optimizing raw material inventory management, avoiding stock-outs, and boosting production is essential to stay efficient and keep up with customer demand.

-The only thing left to do for manufacturers is to plan for the potential obstacles that come with going D2C and find ways to overcome them.
+The only thing left for manufacturers is to plan for the potential obstacles that come with going D2C and find ways to overcome them.
 Here we discuss 6 essential strategies to ensure success when selling directly to consumers.

 1. Have Your Stakeholders on Board